Simon-He95/markdown-it-ts/docs/development.md

    - Don't ask us to break [CommonMark](http://commonmark.org/) specification.
      Such things should be discussed first on [CommonMark forum](http://talk.commonmark.org/).

-## Notes for NPM packages
+## Notes for publishing packages

-To simplify search:
+To simplify search and TypeScript consumption:

 - add to `package.json` keywords `markdown-it` and `markdown-it-plugin` for plugins.
 - add keyword `markdown-it` for any other related packages.
+- point `types` (and optionally `exports` subpath types) to your declaration files so `markdown-it-ts` users inherit typings automatically.

 ## FAQ